BoraOfficial/TuneSpotter/README.md

 python main.py --dataset
 ```

-After the database is generated, you can now identify any song as long as it's in the dataset.
+After the dataset is generated, you can now identify any song as long as it's in the dataset.
 To do that just use this command:

 ```